Field Notes

 Why Beavers Are the Swiss Army Knife of Climate Solutions

 Beavers may not look like climate heroes, but their dams do the work of billion-dollar infrastructure.
-By slowing streams, they store water during drought, buffer floods, create fire-resistant wetlands, and build rich habitats for fish and birds.
-Their ponds even support agriculture by recharging aquifers and nourishing soils.
 If beavers were a new technology, we’d call them revolutionary.
 In reality, they’re proof that sometimes the best climate solutions come not from machines, but from letting nature get back to work.

 Soft Gold on the Columbia: Sauvie Island’s Role in the Beaver Boom